alicegoldfuss/oncall-handbook/optimizing_rotations.md

   * **More details**:
     * A frequency of between one per month and one per two weeks is low impact.
 A week long shift may not have any call-outs.
 At this frequency, the **[maximum response time][MRT]** will be a stronger impact to the watch-stander.
     * A frequency of between one per week and one per five days guarantees at least one call-out per week-long shift.
 Impacts are balanced with the **[maximum response time][MRT]**.
-    * A frequency of between one per five days and one per two days guarantees multiple call-out per week-long shift, which will make it stressful.
+    * A frequency of between one per five days and one per two days guarantees multiple call-outs per week-long shift, which will make it stressful.
 Consider shorter shifts.
     * A frequency of between one per day and one per twelve hours allows the possibility of uninterrupted sleep.
 One to three day shifts may be acceptable, with longer shifts being more guaranteed to involve lost sleep.
     * A frequency of more than one per eight hours means guaranteed lost sleep.
 A one day shift may be acceptable, but will be hardship duty.
 12 hour shifts, more survivable.
-    * Any more often than 1 per 8 hours, and you have a distributed NOC, not an on-call rotation.
+    * Any more often than 1 per 8 hours, and you have a distributed [NOC][NOC], not an on-call rotation.

 ### Maximum response time:
 Sometimes called 'time to first work', this is the maximum allowed time for someone receiving a page to